-Oddly enough, most of the readers of The Year of the Crow seem to be swimming right through it.
+Oddly enough, most of the readers of seem to be swimming right through it.
 Several of them have called it a "secret pleasure," drawing out the reading itself so that they can live with my characters a little while longer.
 A few say they kept opening the book after finishing it, hoping they had missed something, that there were still some scenes left that they hadn't read yet.
 Others have said they "couldn't put it down."

 I'm not saying all of this for self-aggrandizement (well, yes, I am, because I am inordinately proud of this first novel and, thanks to readers like these I feel more and more comfortable recommending it), but to point out that, even without page-turning tension, edgy conflict, or constant ass-kicking, there is an audience out there that loved it anyway.

 There isn't much edginess to Jane Austen, either.
 Oh, there's a little tension, some conflict.
 But do any of us really think Elizabeth's not going to marry Mr. Darcy?
 The fun is in finding out how they get there.
 The tension is pleasant, the conflict is subliminal, and the ass-kicking is verbal and rare.
 We don't read to find out what happens next.
 We read it like a vacation.
 Another place and time to be.
 We're not on the edge of our seats.
 We're settled back into an easy chair with a bit of toast and a cup of tea.
 If we can't put it down, it's not because we're worried about the characters.
 It's because we just don't want to come back yet.